 Changing the preferred APN requires the application to be a system application.
-As explained in section 2.5.3, these applications are located under the system/app folder and have some permissions that user apps don’t have, allowing, for example, the change or insert of new APN’s on the device’s configurations.
+As explained in section 2.5.3, these applications are located under the system/app folder and have some permissions that user apps don’t have, allowing, for example, the change or insert of new APNs on the device’s configurations.

 Send DTMF tones: In the past, dialing was achieved through a "disk" that generated a sequence of pulses.
 Dual-tone multi-frequency signaling is a substitute for that on keypad phones.
 When a user presses a key, a tone is generated, composed by a high frequency and low frequency components, based on the key pressed and is then sent to the central that analyses the signal, which detects the key that was pressed.
 The table 4.1 shows the correspondent combined frequencies for the various keys of the keypad.